 Nihlus closed the storage and looked at him.
 “You angry with me?”

 “I am not angry.”

 “How can you be angry with me?
-It was you who threw the lamp in the water, not me.
-It was you who said, drive through the pond, not me.
+You threw the lamp in the water, not me.
+You said, drive through the pond, not me.
 It was…”

 Nihlus nodded.
 Good.

 But then he spoke up again.
 Not good.
 “Do you want me to clean this up?”